lakshmikantharava1986/cowinslotnotifier/README.md

 **----------------------------------------------------------------------------------------------------------------------------------------------**

+**How to run this script**

+1.Clone the repo to local machine or download the repo to localmachine 2.find  Slotfinder.ps1 file ,Rightclick and run with powershell

 This script once run keeps running for forever as it is running in a do while and i have given a condition not a break loop.